License Plates & Placards in West VirginiaPage Overview

 - If your request is approved, you must submit your old license plate to the DMV within 10 days of receiving your new plate.

 - You can transfer your personalized plate to another vehicle if the vehicle is in the original registrant's name.
 You may transfer it to your spouse, as well.
 Fees are $5 for transfer and $.50 for insurance.

-- Motorcycle plates may only have six spaces and cannot have scenic graphics.
+- Motorcycle plates only allow 6 characters and cannot have scenic graphics.

 If you're a NASCAR fan, good news.
 You can purchase officially licensed NASCAR and NASCAR driver plates.

-West Virginia has two types of plates available specifically for older vehicles.
+West Virginia has the following types of plates available specifically for older vehicles.

 Classic plates are also for vehicles that are at least 25 years old.
 There are no usage restrictions with classic plates.

 Visit a DMV office to apply for either type of plate.
 Bring your title, proof of insurance, and personal property tax receipt.

 Classic plates cost $45 per year.
 Antique plates carry an annual $30 fee.Other Topics in This Section